Uniqueness of radial solutions for the fractional Laplacian: Introduction and Overview on Main Results

 The generalization of the main results about linear equation (i.\,e.~Theorems 1 and 2 below) to pseudo-differential operators $L$ beyond the fractional Laplacian on $\R^N$ is feasible, provided they can be regarded as certain Dirichlet--Neumann maps.
 Important examples (which will be treated in future work) are as follows. \begin{itemize} \item $L=(-\DD)^s$ with $s \in (0,1)$ on any open ball $B_R = \{ x \in \R^N : | x | < R \}$ with exterior Dirichlet condition on $B_R^c$. \item $L=(-\DD)^s$ with $s\in (0,1)$ on the $N$-dimensional hyperbolic space $\mathbb{H}^N$. \item $L=(-\DD + m^2)^{s/2}$ with $s \in (0,1)$ and $m>0$ on $\R^N$, $B_R$, or $\mathbb{H}^N$. \item $L= (-\DD)^{1/2} \coth (-\DD)^{1/2}$ on $\R$.
 This pseudo-differential operator arises in the intermediate long-wave equation modeling water waves. \end{itemize} We refer to \cite{BaKu-04,BaGoSa-12,AbBoFeSa-89} for more details on these operators and their occurrence in probability, geometry and physics.

-Regarding the nonlinear main results (i.\,e.~Theorems \ref{thm:nondeg} and \ref{thm:unique} below) about nondegeneracy and uniqueness of ground states $Q$, we remark that an extension to nonlinearities $f(u)$ beyond the pure-power case appears feasible too, but will be postponed to future work.
+Regarding the nonlinear main results (i.\,e.~Theorems \ref{thm:nondeg} and \ref{thm:unique} below) about nondegeneracy and uniqueness of ground states $Q$, we remark that an extension to nonlinearities $f(u)$ beyond the pure-power case seems to be a challenging open problem.